Behind the Design: Loer Lighting Range

 There’s a fair amount of research that goes into selecting new product names to ensure they’ll work on the market and lots of discussion around the studio to see what fits.
 Our whole team agreed on Loer and liked the connotations of the word and what it symbolised".

-How have you ensured the Loer Pendant is a sustainable lighting design?
+How have you ensured the Loer Lighting Range is a sustainable lighting design?

-The bulb inside the large glass globe in the pendant is also replaceable – something we found a lot of the other designs on the market did not consider.
+The bulb inside the glass globe in each design is also replaceable – something we found a lot of the other designs on the market did not consider.
 We’d never create a light that wouldn’t last a lifetime and become an heirloom of the future – it’s really important to us that everything we create is able to stand the test of the time".